playday3008/AC.Rogue-Lang-Patch/README.md

 That's the list of known problems with that library, feel free to contribute with the solutions

-- Targets on screen showing with some offset (less noticable when HUD is stretched, but more noticable with really tall screens
+- Targets on screen showing with some offset
+  - Less noticable when HUD is stretched, but more noticable with really tall resolutions
   - Game uses a lot of function which have multiple usages, don't have time to track to origins to fix it
 - When exited to main menu from game, menu doesn't scale back down
   - Need to find better value to track, or function to hook, so we can always tell if we in the game